 Spatial autocorrelation in statistical models – friend or foe?

-There is this confusion about the treatment of spatial autocorrelation in statistical models, which is highlighted somewhat involuntarily, but as I find very interestingly, in a recent article by Bradford Hawkins in the Journal of Biogeography and a reply by Ingolf Kühn and Carsten Dorman which just came out in May’s issue of the same journal.
+There is this confusion about the treatment of spatial autocorrelation in statistical models, which is highlighted somewhat involuntarily, but interestingly as I find, in a recent article by Bradford Hawkins in the Journal of Biogeography and a reply by Ingolf Kühn and Carsten Dorman which just came out in May’s issue of the same journal.
 As a disclaimer, I’m strictly taking sides with Ingolf and Carsten on this one, but I’ll do my best to provide a fair account of the problem.

 So, what’s the deal?
 First of all, we should define what we mean by spatial autocorrelation (SA)1.
 Spatial autocorrelation in a spatial dataset refers to the phenomenon than the variation between the values of datapoints is affected by their spatial distance.